-Written by Sarah A. Good, Cindy V. Schlaefer, Gabriella A. Lombardi and Laura C. Hurtado
+Written by Cindy V. Schlaefer, Gabriella A. Lombardi and Laura C. Hurtado

 Rule 10b5-1 trading plans are in the limelight due to investigations initiated by U.S. Attorney’s Offices and the SEC into possible abuses by corporate executives of such plans.
 Now, more than ever, companies and their boards of directors should review and strengthen their insider trading policies concerning Rule 10b5-1 trading plans.